-The proposed project would involve demolition of the existing 20-foot-tall commercial building on the project site, which was built in 1926.
-Because this structure was built before the 1970s, hazardous building materials such as polychlorinated biphenyls (PCBs), mercury, asbestos and lead-based paint are likely to be present in this structure.
-Demolishing the existing structure could expose workers or the community to hazardous building materials.
-The proposed project involves the demolition of the existing building on the project site, so PEIR Mitigation Measure M-HZ-2: Hazardous Building Materials Abatement, is applicable to the proposed project.
+The building consists of two combined structures.
+The east portion of the building was constructed in 1912 and the west portion of the building was constructed in 1929.
+The sections were unified in 1929.
+The structures were built before the 1970s, and may contain hazardous building materials such as polychlorinated biphenyls (PCBs), mercury, asbestos, and lead-based paint may be present in the building.

+The proposed renovation and construction activities could expose workers or the community to hazardous building materials.
+The proposed project involves renovations and new construction; therefore, PEIR Mitigation Measure M-HZ-2: Hazardous Building Materials Abatement is applicable to the proposed project.
 PEIR Mitigation Measure M-HZ-2 requires any equipment containing PCBs or mercury, such as fluorescent light ballasts and fluorescent light tube fixtures, to be removed and properly disposed of in accordance with applicable federal, state, and local laws prior to the start of demolition and/or renovation of an existing structure.
 Implementation of this mitigation measure would reduce potential impacts related to hazardous building materials to less-than-significant levels.
-PEIR Mitigation Measure M-HZ-2 is identified as Project Mitigation Measure 7 and discussed on p.
-49.
+PEIR Mitigation Measure M-HZ-2 is identified as Project Mitigation Measure 4.